DerBenniBanni/js13k2025_miami_mice/devlog/devlog.md

 ## 2025-08-23

+* buildprocess added
+* music playback added
+* titlescreen added
 * fake depth by sizing of the characters
 * changed gameplay to beat-em-up
-* renamed to BlackBElt - Paws of Steel
+* renamed to Black Belt - Paws of Steel

 **devtime:** 3h evening